-- username The username of the user who wants to authenticate to the API. - password The password/credentials of the user who wants to authenticate to the API.
+- username The username of the user who wants to authenticate to the API. - password The password/credentials of the user who wants to authenticate to the API. - realm The realm where the user will be searched.

 Return A json response with an authentication token, that needs to be used in any further request.